 Buck and Murdock were active in the woman’s suffrage movement.
 Buck spoke at the 1898 convention of the National American Woman Suffrage Association.

 Both resigned from Unity Chapel in 1899 to study in Italy and Germany.
 Buck then did field work for the American Unitarian Association and served a congregation in Kenosha, WI.
 She and Buck moved to California in 1911 and then to Boston in 1912, where Buck became associate director of the Department of Religious Education.
 She edited Unitarian publications for children and wrote The Story of Jesus (1917).
 In 1920, Meadville Theological School awarded her an honorary Doctor of Divinity Degree, the first woman to receive his honor.

-Buck died in Boston, Mass. following a bout of typhoid fever.
+Buck died in Boston, MA of typhoid fever.